day8/re-frame/docs/EPs/004-ViewRegistration.md

    - reagent hiccup will be changed/monkey-patched so that views can be identified by keyword
    - Views are the leaves of the signal graph.
 They need to subscribe and dispatch.

+XXX There's a nasty problem with frames and subscriptions.
+How does the signal function know what frame to create new subscriptions against???